How much does Chapter 13 Cost?

-Chapter 13 cost of filing bankruptcy in the Portland Metro Area
+Chapter 13 Bankruptcy Costs in the Portland Metro Area

+Our bankruptcy attorneys will see you in person during your initial meeting.
 With our firm your initial meeting will be in person, with an attorney.
-Some firms charge lower attorney fees because the initial meeting is over the phone or through remote video and often the initial meeting is with a staff person NOT a lawyer.
+Some firms charge lower attorney fees because the initial meeting is over the phone or through remote video and often the initial meeting is with a staff member not a lawyer.
 Bankruptcy can be a stressful process and people have varied goals besides just debt elimination.
 You want it done RIGHT THE FIRST TIME with no surprises.
 It is worth paying a bit more to meet with a lawyer to develop a strategy to solve your financial problem.

-With our firm, your meeting to sign the bankruptcy petition will be with an attorney.
+Our attorneys will also sign your sign the bankruptcy petition during the meeting.
 It is absolutely vital that the roughly 40 page bankruptcy petition is accurate and presents the information in a way to facilitate your goals.
-You are signing your bankruptcy petition under penalty of perjury – you want it to be right!
-With our firm you and the attorney will review the petition together and make the necessary changes.
+You are signing your bankruptcy petition under penalty of perjury – you want it to be done right!
+With our firm, you and the attorney will review the petition together and make any necessary changes.
 Some firms charge lower fees because they rely on a staff person to review your petition with you.

-With our firm, your attorney will meet with you after the case is over to make sure your goals were met, to make sure the creditors are accurately reporting the bankruptcy on your credit report, and to discuss methods to help rebuild your credit and move on with your financial recovery.
-Ask the “low cost leader” if they provide such services – the answer will be negative.
+Our Oregon attorneys will also meet with you after the case is over to make sure your goals were met, ensure the creditors are accurately reporting the bankruptcy on your credit report, and to discuss methods to help rebuild your credit on your path to financial recovery.
+Ask the “low cost leader” if they provide such services – the answer will be no.